thejimmyg/python-auth-tools/README.md

 * There is no package.
 All the individual `.py` files should be on `PYTHONPATH` and can therefore just be imported, no need for `setup.py`, `pyproject.toml` or `pip` in order to use them
 * There are no directories for `.py` files.
 By keeping everything top level, everything can import everything else easily without the code needing to be installed as a package.
 * There aren't really any classes, they aren't needed.
 Instead each module is designed to be used once (singleton pattern) and so can store its state in module-level global variables.
 This means everything can be normal Python functions.
 The code does uses classes for data validation though.
 If you need to use the same component twice, make a copy of the files with a different name.
 The implementations will probably diverge over time anyway, so in the long term you'll reduce bugs.
-* There is a hooks system so that you can customise the behaviour of the existing code without needing classes/inheritance etc.
 * Some effort has been made to consider threadsafety, but really you are better off using gevent for cooperative multitasking making it very efficient in a single process.
 You should be able to safely run multiple processes using gevent at once on the same computer and round-robin proxy to each if you want to make the most of the available CPUs.
 * All HTTP headers are lowercase.
 If you set or try to access anything not lowercase, it won't error, but the behaviour is undefined.

-## Understanding Hooks

-To run any of the code, you compose the different `.py` files together into your own `hooks_` Python module that imports the `helper_hooks` module and sets its `hooks` variable with all the hooks you want to register.

-That `hooks_` module name is then passed to one of the `cli_*.py` files on the command line when you run it.

-Behind the scenes, each of the modules that can use your hooks will do so by looking them up in `helper_hooks.hooks`.

-The only example of this is the `app_test.py` file which is used to run a server that combines an OAuth 2 Authorization Server, Clients, Resource Owners as well as Login, consen (albeit automatically granted) and SAML2 flows as part of the test suite.

 ## Install